rixx/books.rixx.de/data/reviews/vernor-vinge/a-fire-upon-the-deep/index.md

 I'm particularly a fan of the non-human, weird, different aliens.
 Relatable, well-thought-out, and with clever bits of history and culture, … wow.
 Bonus points for having humans, but not-really-Earth humans.
 Their mythic, Earth-similar world of medieval legends was a nice touch.
-The human protagonists tended to be a bit on the stupid side, particularly the kids, but not unreasonably so.
+The human protagonists tended to be on the stupid side, particularly the kids, but not unreasonably so.